Regularization (mathematics)

 The green and blue functions both incur zero loss on the given data points.
 A learned model can be induced to prefer the green function, which may generalize better to more points drawn from the underlying unknown distribution, by adjusting $\lambda$, the weight of the regularization term.

 In mathematics, statistics, finance, and computer science, particularly in machine learning and inverse problems, regularization is a process that converts the answer to a problem to a simpler one.
 It is often used in solving ill-posed problems or to prevent overfitting.
+There is a strong connection between regularization methods and Bayesian approaches for solving such ill-posed problems.

 Although regularization procedures can be divided in many ways, the following delineation is particularly helpful: